ccnmtl/django-smoketest/README.md

 * capture stdout/stderr
 * I think it only handles `smoke.py` files or `smoke/__init__.py` and won't yet find subclasses in submodules like `smoke/foo.py`.
-* report additional info (exception/tracebacks) on errors
+* report tracebacks on errors
-* support messages on asserts
 * setUpClass/tearDownClass
 * extended assert* methods (listed in `smoketest/__init__.py`)
 * `SMOKETEST_APPS` (and/or `SMOKETEST_SKIP_APPS`)